alicemunsal/dohex/DoHex.md

 ### Adapter Organization

 ### Web Application
 This is a different application connected to the our backend services.
+Either way

 ### Project Structure
 There is no such thing as complex project in this perspective.
 S